Panic (The Smiths song)

-"Panic" is a song by the English rock band the Smiths, released in 1986 and written by singer Morrissey and guitarist Johnny Marr.
-The first recording to feature new member Craig Gannon, "Panic" bemoans the state of contemporary pop music, which "says nothing to me about my life", and exhorts listeners to "burn down the disco" and "hang the DJ" in retaliation.
+"Panic" is a song by the English rock band the Smiths, released in 1986 and written by lead vocalist Morrissey and guitarist Johnny Marr.
+The band's first recording as a five-piece featuring new member Craig Gannon, "Panic" bemoans the state of contemporary pop music, exhorting listeners to "burn down the disco" and "hang the DJ" in retaliation.
 The song was released by Rough Trade as a single and reached No. 7 on the Irish Singles Chart and No. 11 in the UK Chart.
 Morrissey considered the song's appearance on daytime British radio a "tiny revolution" in its own way, as it aired amongst the very music it criticised.

+Morrissey later gave a controversial interview for Melody Maker about the song's subject matter, which spurred allegations of latent racism in the lyrics and allusions to the Disco Sucks campaign of the 1970s, which some commentators at the time accused of being motivated by racism.
+This was strongly denied by the Smiths, who also claimed that the interview had grossly misquoted Morrissey.
+The affair led to debate about the song's meaning, including more recent speculation that it is in fact about Jimmy Savile and his then-veiled sexual abuse.

-It was later included in the compilation albums The World Won't Listen and Louder Than Bombs.
+It was later included in the compilation albums The World Won't Listen and Louder Than Bombs (both 1987).

 Background and recording

 "Panic" was recorded at London's Livingston Studios in May 1986.
 It was the group's first recording sessions since they completed work on their third album The Queen Is Dead six months earlier.
 During the interim period, bassist Andy Rourke had been fired due to his heroin addiction, which had interfered with his playing.
 The band hired Craig Gannon to replace him, but after they rehired Rourke, guitarist Johnny Marr offered Gannon a position as second guitarist.

 The then five-piece band worked with producer John Porter; this was his first work with the group in two years.
 He was concerned that the song was too short, so he copied the band's first take from 5 May and spliced a repetition of the first verse at the end to increase its length.
 The group was unimpressed and opted to leave the song as they originally structured it.